 If a business owner gave you a nice discount, provided an extra service free of charge, or just really impressed you with their services, it is nice to give them something a little extra as to show your appreciation and gratitude.

-A gift card or maybe a small gift is always thoughtful as well but should not expected.
+A gift card or maybe a small gift is always thoughtful as well but should not be expected.

 – If you do not have a day of coordinator you can always place someone in charge to hand out gratuities at the end of the night like one of the mom’s – father’s – maid of honor, or personally give them out yourself.